mendoncagary/logistics-dashboard/README.md

 ### Download `logistics-dashboard`

-Extract the `numadic` repository using zip:
+Extract the `logistics-dashboard` repository using zip:

 ### Folder Structure